nkrgupta999/Chess-Board/README.md

 To use this code, you will need a basic understanding of HTML and CSS.

 ## Usage
 To use the Chess board, simply open the HTML file in your browser.
-You can move the pieces around the board using your own game logic.

 ## Content
 https://nkrgupta999.github.io/Chess-Board/